Decks collapse during firefighter event; at least 22 injured

 WILDWOOD, N.J.
 (AP) — A home’s multilevel deck collapsed Saturday evening at the Jersey Shore during an event weekend, trapping people and injuring at least 22, including some children, officials said.
 No deaths were reported.

-The collapse happened around 6 p.m.
-Saturday in Wildwood during the annual New Jersey Firemen’s Convention.
+The collapse happened on Saturday in Wildwood during the annual New Jersey Firemen’s Convention at around 6 p.m.

 It was unclear how many people were on or under the decks at the time, or how many were firefighters, but authorities said those who were trapped were quickly removed.